Dawson is pursuing a bachelor's degree in kinesiology, and then a master's in athletic training at the University of Central Missouri.

 Let's check out the statistics.
 According to the National College Athletic Association (NCAA), 65.6% of all soccer injuries occur to the lower limb extremities; 12.2% of this statistic comes from lateral ankle sprains.
 Hamstring muscle strains were 7.5%, and groin muscle strains were at 5.5% (2004/05-2008/09).

 Why does this matter?
 In the field of sports medicine, professionals in this field try to decrease the rate of injury (pre-season, in-season, and post-season).
 Studying how the body reacts and can be strengthened can inform players of exercises that they can bring up to their strength and conditioning coach, athletic trainer, or if neither of those is available, their coach(s).
-In addition, knowing what the body does helps players understand their [muscles] functions and when a professional is not present, they can apply their understanding to alter their workout to better their overall health.
+In addition, knowing what the body does help players understand their [muscles] functions and when a professional is not present, they can apply their understanding to alter their workout to better their overall health.

 Gait and Function